 Original script getting an internal browser redirect (307) response

 Script for intended tenant script being requested instead of original

-So now, a user can add a website to the universe of their BlueConic tenant, and in their browser the extension would automatically add the BlueConic script for their tenant to the website, even if the script is not installed yet.
+So now, a user can add a website to their BlueConic tenant's channels, and in their browser the extension would automatically add the BlueConic script for their tenant to the website, even if the script is not installed yet.

 User is not logged in, extension is not active.